John Warren, 3rd Baron de Tabley: Life

 In the next year he published Eclogues and Monodramas, followed in 1865 by Studies in Verse.
 These volumes all displayed technical grace and much natural beauty; but it was not until the publication of Philoctetes in 1866 that Tabley met with any wide recognition.
 Philoctetes bore the initials M.A., which, to the author's dismay, were interpreted as meaning Matthew Arnold.
 He at once disclosed his identity, and received the congratulations of his friends, among whom were Tennyson, Browning and Gladstone.

 In 1867 he published Orestes, in 1870 Rehearsals and in 1873 Searching the Net.
 These last two bore his own name, John Leicester Warren.
-He was somewhat disappointed by their lukewarm reception, and when in 1876 The Soldier of Fortune, a drama on which he had bestowed much careful labor, proved a complete failure, he retired altogether from the literary arena.
+He was somewhat disappointed by their lukewarm reception, and when in 1876 The Soldier of Fortune, a drama on which he had bestowed much careful labour, proved a complete failure, he retired altogether from the literary arena.

-It was not until 1893, that he was persuaded to return, and the immediate success in that year of his Poems, Dramatic and Lyrical, encouraged him to publish a second series in 1895, the year of his death.
+It was not until 1893 that he was persuaded to return, and the immediate success in that year of his Poems, Dramatic and Lyrical encouraged him to publish a second series in 1895, the year of his death.
 The genuine interest with which these volumes were welcomed did much to lighten the last years of a somewhat sombre and solitary life.
 His posthumous poems were collected in 1902.